sdray/LausanneBasic/README.md

 You can download the compendium as a zip from from this URL:
 [master.zip](/archive/master.zip).
-After unzipping: - open the `.Rproj` file in RStudio - run `devtools::install()` to ensure you have the packages this analysis depends on (also listed in the [DESCRIPTION](/DESCRIPTION) file). - finally, source `make.R` to compile the different documents of the course.
+After unzipping: - open the `.Rproj` file in RStudio - source `make.R` file to compile the different documents of the course.

 ### How to cite

 Please cite this document as:

 > Dray, S. (2021).
 Training in ade4 in R - Module I: Basic methods .
-> Accessed 07 avril 2021.
+> Accessed 08 avril 2021.
 Online at <https://doi.org/xxx/xxx>

 ### Licenses